bitovi/academy/src/technology-consulting/6-building-rapport.md

 - **Create a checklist:** Develop a detailed checklist of features, pros, cons, and usage scenarios for each tool to streamline the evaluation process.
 - **Use software tools:** Use workflow mapping software like Lucidchart or Miro to create dynamic and interactive diagrams.

-### Benchmarking and research

-To propose effective changes, it’s essential to benchmark against industry standards and stay informed about new technologies.

-- **Investigate industry standards:** Research the tools and processes used by leading companies in the industry.
-Understand the benchmarks for efficiency and effectiveness.
-This helps in setting realistic and high-performing goals.
-- **Identify new technologies:** Stay updated on emerging technologies and tools that could potentially enhance current processes.
-Regularly review industry publications, attend webinars, and network with peers to keep abreast of innovations.
-- **Review successful examples:** Study case studies and examples of successful tool and process upgrades in similar projects.
-Learn from others’ successes and challenges to inform your approach.

-Tips and techniques:

-- **Subscribe to tech journals:** Follow publications and blogs that focus on technological advancements in your field.

-Questions to reflect:

-- How do you stay updated on the latest tools and technologies in your field?
-Can you think of a recent example of a new tool you discovered?

 ### Gap analysis

 Conducting a gap analysis helps identify areas for improvement by comparing current practices with industry best practices.

-- **Compare with best practices:** Analyze how the current tools and processes measure up against industry best practices.
+- **Compare with best practices:** Think through how the current tools and processes measure up against industry best practices.
 Highlight areas where improvements are needed.
 This step provides a clear direction for enhancements.
 - **Spot inefficiencies:** Identify specific inefficiencies or redundancies in the current workflows.
 Look for processes that are outdated, overly complex, or unnecessary.
 - **Prioritize gaps:** Evaluate the impact of identified gaps on project performance and prioritize them based on urgency and potential benefits.
 Focus on the most critical areas first for maximum impact.